 Candlewick Green Ironwork

-Bigger pieces not displayed are staircases, railings, gates, dining tables, so do chat to Rob about everything he can create out of iron.
+Bigger pieces not displayed are staircases, railings, gates, dining tables so do chat to Rob about everything he can create out of iron.

 Made in Whitstable

-This hut is currently shared between Brian and Lindsay,and they alternate every three weeks.
+This hut is currently shared between Brian and Lindsay and they alternate every three weeks.

-Brian is a Leatherworker with over 40 years experience.
-Stepping into his Hut No. 23, you can immediately smell the beautiful goods on sale, and this is also a studio for Brian, so you can see the pieces he is currently creating.
+Brian is a Leatherworker with over 40 years experience, stepping into his Hut, no 23 you can immediately smell the beautiful goods on sale, and this is also a studio for Brian, so you can see the pieces he is currently creating.

-The range of leather goods is again extensive, belts, both plain & stamped, bracelets, handbags, journals & notebooks.
 Brian can also personalise pieces for you, cufflinks, keyrings and dart holders and of course much more.

-Lindsay is a felt maker and her pieces are influenced by the coastal scenery and local wild birds.
-She makes scarves, artwork, cards, bead jewellery and felt vases and tea light holders.
-Her work is unique and she also offers workshops if you want to try your hand at felting too.
+As well as large art works of birds made with felt she also makes scarves, smaller artwork, cards, bead jewellery and felt vases and tea light holders, her work is so unique and also offers workshops if you want to try your hand at felting too.

 Oyster Textiles

-Claire’s Hut No. 19 will make you stop and enjoy a giggle at her embroidered aprons and cards.
-There are also small framed pieces, doorstops and much more!
-There are also children’s aprons as well, a great way to get little ones interested in cooking with a personalised apron.
+Claire’s Hut.
+No 19 will make you stop and enjoy a giggle at her embroidered aprons and cards.
+There are also small framed pieces, doorstops and much more.

 There is definitely a birthday card and apron to suit everyone here!